Birkbjo/WoW-Queue-Alert/README.md

 `POSITION_THRESHOLD` - Queue position threshold for sending a notification regardless of `UPDATE_INTERVAL`.
 If your position is lower than this, a notifcation is sent.
 Default: 200

 `DISPLAY` - The display ID that WoW is running in.
-When you run `npm test` several `.png`-files will be saved to the `current working directory` , eg. `0.png`.
+When you run `npm run dry` several `.png`-files will be saved to the `current working directory` , eg. `0.png`.
 You can run this command and look at the images to find the correct ID of your monitor.

 ### CLI options